Are you ready to start Spring cleaning? Get this free spring cleaning checklist to help get you started and ensure you do not overlook anything!

 - Dust light fixtures and replace any burnt out bulbs.

-- Go through your clothes.
+- Clean out your clothes and purge items you that no longer fit.
 Be honest.
 Donate items that don’t fit or that you no longer wear.

 - Empty drawers, dust them and refold clothes.